Manchester United young prospect Kieran O’Hara has been called up for the senior team of Republic of Ireland according to reports.

 However, Republic of Ireland boss Martin O’Neill is said to be very keen of the U-21 Ireland squad goalkeeper.

-, Kieran O’Hara has been called up to train with the senior team ahead of their World Cup qualifiers, with Moldova and Wales.
+According to reports, Kieran O’Hara has been called up to train with the senior team ahead of their World Cup qualifiers, with Moldova and Wales.

 Though it is hard to break into the Manchester United squad with two world class goalkeepers De Gea and Sergio Romero present in the squad and also tough competition from Joel Pereira, international recognition will not hurt his carreer.